tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Sep 16 2007

-Tara Bruen (a 52-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Tara Bruen (a 52-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Tara Bruen sometimes preached her views to theists, but still felt afraid.
 Tara Bruen meditated to relieve stress and to calm her nerves.
 As Tara Bruen entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Tara Bruen used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Tara Bruen argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.